Scientific name: Centaurea solstitialis

 • Stems are dull green and covered with woolly hairs.

-• Yellow flowers are thistle like, with short yellowish spines in star-like arrangement at the base of the flower head.
+• Yellow flowers are thistle-like, with short yellowish spines in a star-like arrangement at the base of the flower head.

 Additional Photographs